Do you want to stop your chickens from sleeping in trees?

 Like human chickens also need proper ventilation inside their coop.
 To ensure good airflow and reduce humidity buildup, make vents in their chicken coop.

-Excessive humidity may cause ammonia build up, bacterial growth and respiratory issues in chickens.
+Excessive humidity can lead to ammonia buildup, bacterial growth, and respiratory issues in chickens.

-You can have a light inside chicken coop but it is not required for chickens which are free ranging in day time.
+You can have a light inside the chicken coop, but it is not required for chickens that are free-ranging during the day.

-Temperature control and managing flocks during various weathers is most important.
-Below guide may help you manage your flocks during bad weathers.
+Temperature control and managing flocks during various weather conditions are most important.
+The guide below may help you manage your flock during adverse weather conditions.

 How to keep chickens warm in winters?